 Due to forward-thinking legislation promoting the co-existence of wildlife and people, Namibia is now one of the best countries in the world to support wildlife actually living in the wild.
 In certain areas of the country, wild elephants, lions, zebra, springbok, cheetah, hyena and leopard will all roam free.

-If you are looking for adventure and really immersing yourself in a way of life which has all but disappeared elsewhere in the world, come to Namibia.
+If you are looking to adventure and immerse yourself in a way of life which has all but disappeared elsewhere in the world, come to volunteer in Namibia.
 Whether you are on a gap year, career break or simply looking for a holiday with a difference, volunteering in Namibia will be one of the most exciting things that you can do in this time.
-Our volunteer programme in Namibia combines elephant conservation with building, promoting the survival of elephants living in some of the harshest conditions in the world.
+The volunteer programme in Namibia combines elephant conservation with building, promoting the survival of elephants living in some of the harshest conditions in the world.